-Baked White Fish with Onions, Peppers, Olives, and Feta
+Baked Fish with Onions, Peppers, Olives, and Feta

-PIN Baked White Fish with Onions, Peppers, Olives, and Feta!
+PIN the Baked Fish with Onions, Peppers, Olives, and Feta!

 There’s a small amount of mayo spread over the fish to keep the topping on, and that also keeps the fish moist when it’s baked at a high temperature.
 It’s important to start with room-temperature fish pieces, so the fish cooks quickly without the topping ingredients getting too done.